 The Advanced Trial Advocacy course is devoted to the continued development and performance of trial advocacy skills in the courtroom.
 Among the skills we will be perfecting are case analysis, motions in limine, opening statements, direct and cross examination, use and introduction of exhibits, objections, impeachment, expert witnesses, closing arguments and perfecting the record.
-We will be concerned with the application of the rules of evidence to the materials in the case file.
+We will be concerned with the application of the Federal Rules of Evidence (FREs) to the materials in the case file(s).